The Best STD Dating Sites

 Once you’ve completed your profile, you can begin exploring the site and other members’ profiles.
 From your profile homepage, you can:

-• Advanced search with preferences including height, relationship status, ethnicity, body type, religion, education, and keyword.
+• Advanced search with preferences including height, relationship status, ethnicity, body type, religion, education, and keyword (advanced searches are for paid members).

 • Perform a “living with” search to find a match based solely on STD status.